 To change the brushes or append a new brush set to the existing ones just click on the little right facing arrow (top right of the palette).
 This will bring up a list of available brushes that can be added.

-There are also a lot of neat and interesting brushes that can be downloaded from many different sites - or you can even make your own!
+There are also a lot of neat and interesting brushes that can be downloaded from many different sites - and you can even make your own!

 At the bottom of the palette is a sample stroke with the currently selected brush.